ninjaaron/replacing-bash-scripting-with-python/README.rst

 strong opinions about correctness, which has some benefits.

-This tutorial assumes Python 3.5 or higher, though it may sometimes use idioms from 3.6, and I will attempt to document when have used an idiom which doesn't work in 3.4, which is apparently the version that ships with the latest CentOS and SLES.
+This tutorial assumes Python 3.5 or higher, though it may sometimes use idioms from newer version, and I will attempt to document when have used an idiom which doesn't work in 3.4, which is apparently the version that ships with the latest CentOS and SLES.
 Use at least 3.6 if you can.
 It has some cool new features, but the implementation of dictionaries (Python's hash map) was also overhauled in this version of Python, which sort of undergirds the way the whole object system is implemented and therefore is a major win all around.

 Basically, always try to use whatever the latest version of Python is.
 Do not use Python 2.
 It will be officially retired in 2020.
 That's two